Toyota Prius and many related hybrid meta-links

 One person's EV conversion chronicle.

-This is only a tiny sample of the Controller Area Network info that's floating around out there.
-Attila Vass, in particular, has some good info about pulling realtime data off the bus in the '04 and up Prius; the equivalent of the miniscanner for the "classic" is a likely result.
+This is only a tiny sample of the Controller Area Network and other data network info that's floating around out there.
+Attila Vass, in particular, has some good info about pulling realtime data off the CANbus in the '04 and up Prius; the equivalent of the miniscanner for the "classic" is a likely result.
 The "Prius_Miniscanner_MarkIII" yahoo-group also exists but doesn't have public archives.

 http://www.vassfamily.net/ToyotaPrius/CAN/cindex.html